jhsware/isomorphic-schema/README.md

 ### i18n ###
 isomorphic-schema supports i18n by providing i18nLabel propoerties that you can translate with your library of choice.
 There are two useful helper methods.

 Use `i18n` to create nice i18n labels when defining your schema.
 All it does is return the first argument, but it also allows you to parse your code to find i18n messages to translate.
-You will need to translate the message with your chosen i18n library:
+You will need to translate the message with your chosen i18n library when outputing the strings.

 ```
+    var validators = require('isomorphic-schema').validators
+    var i18n = require('isomorphic-schema').i18n

     description: validators.textAreaField({
         label: i18n('form_description_label', 'Description'),
         placeholder: i18n('form_description_placeholder', 'Type here...'),